 Alternatively, you can make your own with DIY pine litter box instructions: https://www.instructables.com/id/How-to-build-a-Feline-Pine-self-cleaning-litter-bo

 Wondering about the slots in sifting litter boxes, I went to Petsmart, and looked at their sifting litter box selection, which included the Breeze box recommended in the video.
-The slots are more narrow compared to slots on boxes where the litter is intended to fall through.
+The slots of the Breeze box are more narrow compared to slots on boxes made for fine-grain litter, where the litter is intended to fall through.
 Even if the pellets don't fall through, I think in practice the slots/holes are big enough that the pellets become stuck and cover the holes.
-While stirring the litter with the scooper, it will be harder for them to move out of the way for the dust to fall through.
-Below are pictures comparing the Breeze slots with the other two boxes:
+While stirring the litter with the scooper, it will be harder for them to move out of the way for the sawdust to fall through.
+Below are pictures comparing the Breeze slots with the other three boxes:

 In searching to see if zeolite dust might be toxic, I came across a study.
 There was no evidence of harm from ingestion.
 There was no difference in respiratory disease occurrence between the exposed and the control group (the rats were pretty old when examined).
 MSDS for zeolite doesn't show cause for alarm.
 So it appears that either pine pellets or zeolite is fine and one can choose what is less expensive.
 If you are close to a Tractor Supply, that would be the horse bedding pine pellets.

 Update: I mixed the pine pellets and the zeolite pelles together in the same litter box, and have found that the zeolite pellets last forever.
 Do they even dissolve?
 They stay around forever.
 How unhygienic.
 That would explain the much smaller clearance for dust in the Breeze box collection bin, and the extremely thick Breeze branded pee pads.
 I like the sawdust from pine pellets, as I think its ability to absorb pee helps maintain the cleanliness of the sieve surface.